Genocs/genocs-library-docs/content/en/introduction/getting-started/index.md

 ## Problem Statement

-<p>Ever gone through the pain of setting up new Projects from scratch each and every time?</p>
+<p>Ever gone through the pain of setting up new project from scratch each and every time?</p>
 <p><b>Genocs Library</b> aims to
-address this pain point by offering starting points for various technologies that can help save hours of Development and Research Time for Developers and Teams.</p>
+address this pain point by offering starting points for various technologies that can help save hours of development and research time for developers and teams.</p>

 ## Solution

 <p><b>Genocs Library</b> offers library framework and cli and templates with latest packages and services that your projects will ever need.
-We intend to provide Clean and Well structured Boilerplates with top-notch quality following standard coding practices and Clean Architecture principles that makes your development experience seamless.
+We intend to provide Clean and well structured Boilerplates with top-notch quality following standard coding practices and Clean Architecture principles that makes your development experience seamless.
 </p>
 <p class="code-green">Most importantly, <b>Genocs Library</b> is completely FREE to use!</p>